SarthakJariwala/Custom-Plotting/README.md

 ## What's New?
 * Scalebar can be added to the plot using a new dependency ```matplotlib_scalebar```
 * Colorbar can be customized with labels
+* X-axis and Y-axis ticks can be added/removed now (in dev version)